Research Study · 2026

 A closed-door virtual roundtable at the end of the study where contributors share findings live and trade notes on what's actually working in the field.
 Invite-only, contributors only.

-30-minute conversation · Anonymous option available · No sales pitch
+30-minute conversation · $500 honorarium · Anonymous option available · No sales pitch

 III.
 The Conversation